Analysis | How close were we to an actual stolen election — stolen by Trump?

 “Eastman waves this off in his initial memo as partisan ‘howls,’ but it’s obvious that such an overt attempt to undercut the will of the electorate would face enormous opprobrium and outcry,” Bump wrote.

-Turning point No. 4: The alternate-elector problem
+Turning Point No. 4: The alternate-elector problem

 One thing hasn’t been dwelt upon enough in all of this.
 And that’s that even Eastman’s plan relied upon something come Jan.
 6 that the Trump team didn’t have: alternate slates of pro-Trump electors in the states at issue.